 A six-month project exploring how environmental pollution is perceived within everyday coastal spaces.

-The work explores how environmental pollution is often presented through visually appealing imagery, creating a sense of distance between the viewer and the reality of the problem.
+The work explores how environmental pollution and impact is often presented through visually appealing imagery, creating a sense of distance between the viewer and the reality of the problem.

 Through sustained observation, the series reflects on how perception is shaped by mediated imagery, and how environmental harm can be normalised or overlooked when framed as beautiful, remote, or abstract — despite existing within our everyday surroundings.